arschles/go-progprobs/aof.md

 ```

 This header indicates `key1` is mentioned last on line 5 of the entries, `key2` is mentioned last
 on line 3, and `key5` last mentioned on line 10.
-Line numbers at 0 - the first entry.
+Line numbers start at 0 - the first entry.

 ### Entries